 To encourage people to get out and raise as much cash as they possibly can, DGR lined up a huge array of prizes, including something rather special.

 The highest fundraiser globally will take home a custom Hedon X DGR Kingpin helmet, a head-to-toe Rev’It clothing pack, a made-to-measure leather jacket from Elf, plus a brand new Triumph – but not just any old Triumph.

 The winner gets #001 of a new TFC series model to be announced after the DGR.
 Second prize is the same clothing and accessories plus a brand new Triumph Speed Twin.
 Third highest fundraiser gets a Bonneville T120.

 And the gifts aren’t just reserved for big-money fundraisers – raise a few quid and you could get yourself into the top 100, which will net you one of the special edition DGR Hedon lids.
-To register for this year’s ride, head to the Distinguished Gentleman’s Ride website.
+To see how this year’s total is building, head to the Distinguished Gentleman’s Ride website.

 DGR 2018 on course to exceed £4.5m fundraising target

 The Distinguished Gentleman’s Ride took place on Sunday, September 30, 2018 and it has already raised almost £4.3 million of its £4.5 million target.
 London is currently the city with the largest fundraising contribution, which stands at over £215k.